 After breakfast, we are transferred northward, through the communities of Gros Morne National Park.
 We learn about the history of the area and meet a few locals along the way.
 There are options for kayaking, short walks and other activities within the park (not included).
-This evening, we set ourselves up either at the oTENTiks in Berry Hill Campground or simple cabins in Rocky Harbour - not far from Western Brook Pond the north side of the park.
+This evening, we set ourselves up in some simple cabins in Rocky Harbour - not far from Western Brook Pond the north side of the park.
 This evening, we will do a thorough briefing and pack/prep for the big trek ahead.
 We enjoy a hearty meal and get a good night sleep before taking on the Long Range Traverse first thing in the morning.

 This morning, we load up then walk the flat and popular 3km trail to the shore of Western Brook Pond (lake) - The location of an information centre and where a tourist boat departs for tours of the dramatic fjords.
 We take an hour-long boat ride (either the tourist boat, or a small private motor boat) to the innermost point of the lake where a small, square dock marks the start of the Long Range Traverse.
 We wave goodbye to our ride and head into the lush valley toward the wall of the gorge.
 Then, it's about 600m up along wet, rocky switchbacks with some squeezing through and scrambling around boulders before we find ourselves at the top, out above the trees and looking back across the dramatic glacier-carved landscape for the postcard-perfect views.
 The incredible, otherworldly terrain ahead of us beckons exploration.
 We set up camp soon after our ascent and enjoy a night under the stars.